jolicode/castor/CONTRIBUTING.md

 ## Update the Documentation

-When introducing non-internal code that user will be able to rely on in their own project, like new helpers for example, make sure to document its usage.
+When introducing non-internal code that user will be able to rely on in their own project, like new Castor functions for example, make sure to document its usage.

 ## Update the Changelog

 Add a new entry in [CHANGELOG.md](CHANGELOG.md) summarizing your changes.
 Multiple points for a single PR is fine.

 Prefix with `[BC Break]` entries that are related to backward compatibility breaking changes.

 ## Keeping your fork up-to-date